syahmikk43/Marketing-Campaign-Performance-Analysis/README.md

 # Marketing-Campaign-Performance-Analysis
 ## Project Overview
-This project presents an end-to-end analysis of a Marketing Campaign Performance Dataset containing approximately 200,000 campaign records spanning two years.
+This project presents an end-to-end analysis of a **Marketing Campaign Performance Dataset** containing approximately 200,000 campaign records.
 The dataset captures campaign-level information across multiple companies, marketing channels, customer segments, geographic locations, languages, and time periods.

-The objective of this project is to evaluate campaign effectiveness, identify optimisation opportunities, and support data-driven marketing decisions using structured SQL analysis and interactive Power BI dashboards.
+The objective of this project is to **evaluate campaign effectiveness**, **validate performance consistency**, **identify potential optimisation constraints**, and support data-driven marketing decisions using structured SQL analysis and interactive Power BI dashboards.

-The project follows a real-world analytics workflow, beginning with data validation and preparation in SQL, followed by modelling, KPI creation, and storytelling using Power BI.
+The project follows a **real-world analytics workflow**, beginning with data validation and preparation in SQL, followed by modelling, KPI creation, and storytelling using Power BI.

 #### Resources :
 - The original dataset is available [here](https://www.kaggle.com/datasets/manishabhatt22/marketing-campaign-performance-dataset?utm%5C_source=chatgpt.com).